helenplesko/technicallogs/G99GroupProject.md

 - Can schedule data be added to the tables?
 - What type of calendar exceptions are they?
 - Can we determine how long it will take to go from one stop to another?
+- What other tools in the Public Transit toolbox might be useful for our project?

 ---